 Think about how professionals hand out business cards to their prospective clients…

-Email signatures are important for all types and sizes of businesses, let’s go ahead and create yours!
+Email signatures are important for all types and sizes of businesses, so with all that said, let’s go ahead and create yours!

-How to Make an Email Signature for FREE?
+How to Create an Email Signature for FREE?

-In this brief tutorial, you’re going to learn how to make an email signature – completely for free using two different methods.
+In this brief tutorial, you’re going to learn How to Create an Email Signature completely for free using two different methods.

-However, we’ll instead click on ‘Create a blank Email Signature’ and then select a premade template within Canva’s designing interface.
+However, for the purpose of this tutorial, we’re goig to click on ‘Create a blank email signature’, then select a premade template within Canva’s designing interface.

 Now, to search for a specific template:

-- Make sure you’ve ‘Templates’ selected in the top-left corner
+- Make sure you have ‘Templates’ selected in the top-left corner.

 - Type ‘email signature’ in the search bar again

-You’ll notice dozens of elements on your chosen premade template.
+Now you’ll notice there are dozens of different elements on your chosen premade template.

-Here, you may proceed to change the text or image element and replace it with your branded image or business name.
+- Simply click the text or image element and replace it with your own branded image or business name.

-Up above, you’ll observe a few formatting options, including the font color, font style, font size, and more.
+- Above the template, you’ll notice a few formatting options including the font color, font style, font size, and more.

-By clicking on the CTA, you can replace ‘Learn More’ with ‘Call Us Now’ (of whatever is relevant for your business).
+For example, if we click on the call-to-action (CTA) ‘Learn more’, we could replace it with ‘Call Us Now’ (or whatever is relevant for your business).

-At the bottom, add your business’s website as shown in the template (refer to the screengrab).
+- At the bottom, simply add your business’s website as shown in the template (refer to the screengrab).

-The space where we deleted the top element is now empty for us to upload our own business logo.
+Okay, so since we deleted the top element earlier, this space is now empty and ready for us to upload our own business logo!